khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 Monitoring PHP performance and diagnosing bottlenecks is essential to ensure that your  applications are running smoothly and efficiently.

-#### Types of bottlenecks that affect PHP performance
+### Types of bottlenecks that affect PHP performance

 Tinkering with your scripts can certainly be beneficial.
-However, there are also issues that have nothing to do with code which can also hinder PHP performance.
+However, most bottlenecks occur when your application must access resources..
 This is why developers need a thorough understanding of their server's subsystems to **identify and address bottlenecks**.
 Below are areas you should check if you're having performance issues.

 1. **The network** : One obvious source of bottlenecks are networks.
 Depending on your current network's capacity, it may lack the power to handle the amount of data being transmitted.